LucaTudor98/BlogApplication/README.md

 - Navigate to the client directory: cd client.
 - Run the command npm start to start the client app.
 - The client app will run on port 3000 by default.

+## Other
+There are 2 posts stored in the default database, also for logging in a user with admin credentials use the following credentials:
+- username: admin
+- password: 12345